 Before/After Shots and DIY Instructions

 Videos are a crucial part of showing off decorations because movement is such an important component in how they entertain.
 Unfortunately, capturing good video can be tricky because lots of cameras have a hard time getting a perfect image when in the dark.
-Taking pictures can sometimes provide more detail and clarity then a video.
-Having both options means we have more great stuff to share with other fans!
+Taking photos can sometimes provide more detail and clarity than a video.

 Privacy Consideration for Families

 If you’re taking pictures of trick-or-treaters, please consider the privacy of kids and families by not taking videos or pictures of children’s faces.
 It’s awesome to show people interacting with and reacting to your decorations, but unless it’s your kids on camera, try not to get too close-up or shoot their faces directly.
-It’s good to be respectful that some people might not want their kids on camera, and we wouldn’t want to share identifiable pictures or videos of trick-or-treaters without a parent’s permission.
+At AtmosFX, we don’t want to share identifiable pictures or videos of trick-or-treaters without a parent’s permission.

 AtmosFX may not be able to share content created by other companies.
 This especially extends to copyrighted material such as music or movies.
 For example, if your shot includes a Disney character, or music not provided by AtmosFX, we may not be allowed to re-post it.